MikatSyed/pc-workshop/README.md

 7. **Select Products and Complete a PC**: Users can select products from different categories and add them to their PC build.
 Once all components are selected, the PC configuration is complete.

-## Usage

-1. Start the development server: `npm run dev`
-2. Open your browser and go to: `http://localhost:3000`

 ## Technologies Used